-The central focus of teaching in the English Department is the individual student, with loosely mixed-ability setting and a supported low-ability group in each year.
+The central focus of teaching in the English Department is the individual student, with loosely mixed-ability setting as well as a supported group in each year.
 We aim to foster a love of literature, a passion for creativity and a critical eye for both analysis and the finer detail of writing, through differentiated tasks with an emphasis on independent learning.

 Students are encouraged to refine their basic literacy skills, as well as being taught the more technical skills required for studying English Language and Literature within the three disciplines of Reading, Writing and Speaking and Listening - the areas for regular, formal assessment each term.